rayanfam/rayanfam.github.io/_posts/2019-02-25-hypervisor-from-scratch-part-6.md

 ## Capturing the State of the Current Machine

-In the 5th part, we saw how to configure different VMCS fields and finally execute our instruction (HLT) under the guest state.
+In the 5th part, we saw how to configure different VMCS fields and finally execute our instruction (HLT) under the guest context.
 This part is similar to the last part, with some minor changes in some VMCS attributes.
 Let's review and see the differences.

 The first thing you need to know is that you have to create different stacks for each core as we're going to virtualize all the cores simultaneously.
 These stacks will be used whenever a VM-Exit occurs.